Lightningeek/n-gon-modded/README.md

 Modded version of n-gon for educational purposes

-Some features include: shotgun rocket, fast grenades being able to use up to 100x gun turret, being able to use more than 1 of more tech ex: arsenal, or perimeter defense, time crystals being stackable, and charmed baryons not taking away movement speed.
+Some features include: shotgun rocket, fast grenades being able to use up to 100x gun turret, being able to use more than 1 of more tech ex: arsenal, or perimeter defense, time crystals being stackable, and charmed baryons not taking away movement speed, mass energy equivalence+piezoelectricity, and first derivative making you basically invincible.

 This was created for EDUCATIONAL PURPOSES